 Day Activity

-1-2 Fly to Tokyo.
+1-2 (This is the mini itinerary for our 2024 trips.
+Detailed itineraries for all departures can be downloaded below).
+Fly to Tokyo.
 Transfer to hotel.
 Welcome dinner.

 3 Excursion to Hakone for views of Mount Fuji.
 Cruise on Lake Ashi.

 4-5 Tour of Tokyo.
-Transfer to Obuse and travel to nearby hot springs.
+Transfer to Obuse, visit museum and sake brewery.
+Travel to nearby hot springs.

 6 Train to Matsumoto.
 Visit castle.
 Continue train journey to Narai post-town.

 7-8 Transfer by train and bus to Takayama.
-Explore local area, saké tasting and time at leisure.
+Explore local area and time at leisure.

 9-10 Catch train to Kyoto.
-Walk through the Gion District, city tour and visit to Fushimi Inari.
+Walk through the Gion District, city tour and visit to Nijo Castle.

 11 Day trip to Nara with visit to Todaiji Temple.